cactusbento/libevdev-zig/README.md

 ## Modules

 * `"libevdev"` - The wrapper itself.
-Covers mostly keyboards, may cover mouse.
+Covers mostly keyboards, may cover mice.
   - Links `libc`
   - Links `libevdev`
-    - Preferred link mode is `.Dynamic`
+    - Preferred link mode is `.dynamic`

 ## Todo

 * Cover API for the rest of the devices.
+(PRs welcome)